esviswajith95/enrollment_status/docs/data_dictionaries/new_features.md

     * 121 - Specialists in the physical sciences, mathematics, engineering and related techniques
     * 122 - Health professionals
     * 123 - teachers
-    * 124 - Specialists in finance, accounting, administrative organization, public and commercial relations Technicians and associate professionals -> technical
+    * 124 - Specialists in finance, accounting, administrative organization, public and commercial relations
+    * 125 - Specialists in information and communication technologies (ICT) Technicians and associate professionals -> technical
     * 3 - Intermediate Level Technicians and Professions
     * 131 - Intermediate level science and engineering technicians and professions